AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-error-in-milestone-view.md

 ---
-title: "Projects: Error when using Milestone view"
+title: 'Projects: Error when using Milestone view'
-description: "When a user is viewing a project list and attempts to use the Milestone view, the view does not load and the user sees an error."
+description: When a user is viewing a project list and attempts to use the Milestone view, the view does not load and the user sees an error.
 hidefromtoc: yes
 feature: Projects
+exl-id: 199b3fd1-d69e-420e-91d9-b17fdc8f6ed4
 ---
 # Projects: Error when using [!UICONTROL Milestone] view

 >[!NOTE]